jlpopp01/LBB/readme.md

 The date and note are verified (actual date/length of note)

-The entry will then be saved to a file and printed to the screen
+The entry will then be saved to a file and your most recent entry printed to the screen

-This is a simple master loop that saves to an external file with some expanded if/elif work

-It will show a countdown to the event.

-*This project is a work in progress due shortly
+##### Requirements Used For Project

+**While Loop**
+    The master while loop is how the whole entry is made and processed

+**Create a class, create object, populate with data**
+    We have the Entry class which is the basis for the entry, the day and note are saved...

+**Implement a log...**
+    Day and note are saved to a seperate txt file Invalid entries will kick back the loop

+Thank you for taking the time to grade my project, and all the hard work you do for Code Louisville.